tinne26/kage-desk/docs/tutorials/intro/02_shader_setup.md

 }
 ```

-Don't worry about the content of this `main.go` file for the moment, it's only helper code to get our shaders running more easily at the beginning.
+Don't worry about the meaning of this `main.go` file for the moment, it's only helper code to get our shaders running more easily at the beginning.

 Create also a `shader.kage` file with the following content:
 ```Golang